kbseah/phyloblitz/README.md

 Future steps:

  - [ ] Embed graphics as PNGs into HTML with markdown-embedimages
+ - [ ] Divergence of reads in each cluster from consensus to detect potential chimeras
  - [ ] CSS stylesheet for HTML report
  - [ ] Investigate effect of dv cutoff values and clustering methods
  - [ ] Benchmarking against defined test datasets